COVID-19 Updates: Taking steps to return to normal.

 The application fee for a new SFC is $150.

-Carriers that do not renew their SFC prior to June 28, 2022 will have their certificate cancelled and cannot legally operate in Alberta.
+Carriers that did not renew their SFC prior to June 28, 2022 had their certificate cancelled and cannot legally operate in Alberta.
 Carriers with an expired certificate will need to re-apply and may be required to complete the Pre-Entry Program for commercial carriers.

 Carriers wishing to renew their SFC must complete a Safety Fitness Certificate Renewal Application online.
 The application fee to renew the SFC is $110 and the certificates are issued for a 3-year term.